udda/multiload-ng/README.md

 When you are satisfied with your flags, run `./configure` with selected options.

 ### Build
-This is simple.
+This is easy.
 Move to the directory that contains source code and execute:
 `make`

 ### Install/uninstall